 Please submit your article via http://ees.elsevier.com/anifee/

-Please submit, with the manuscript, the names, addresses and e-mail addresses of three potential referees.
+Please submit the names and institutional e-mail addresses of several potential referees.
+For more details, visit our Support site.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.
 Article Structure

 Manuscripts should have numbered lines, with wide margins and double spacing throughout, i.e. also for abstracts, footnotes and references.
 Every page of the manuscript, including the title page, references, tables, etc., should be numbered continuously.
 However, in the text no reference should be made to page numbers; if necessary, one may refer to sections.
 Avoid excessive usage of italics to emphasize part of the text.
 Material and methods